Olivia Fraser Richards: Creation and casting

 The character was created in 1998, when screenwriters plotted a pregnancy storyline for Chloe Richards (Kristy Wright) and Lachlan Fraser (Richard Grieve).
 After Lachlan learns that Chloe is pregnant with his child, he is "totally shocked and confused", but vows to support Chloe.
 They eventually fall in love with each other.
 The scenes depicting Chloe's 36-hour labour and the birth took two and a half weeks to film.
 Chloe and Lachlan struggle to agree on a name for their daughter and spend a week fighting about it.
 Off-screen, the producers allowed Grieve and Wright to choose the name for the baby.
-Wright admitted that she and Grieve had trouble agreeing on a name, but eventually settled on Olivia.
+Wright admitted that she and Grieve had trouble agreeing on a name, but they eventually settled on Olivia.

 The character was played by a number of infant actors from her birth.
 When viewers spotted at least four different babies playing the role, a show spokesperson said "Our fans are quite right.
 But it was even more complicated when Chloe first gave birth.
 We had to have eight babies for the part."
+Zara Williams was chosen as one of the eight babies for the role after her mother Sasha Williams enrolled her in a talent agency.
+She admitted that she was excited to see her daughter on television and joked that Zara had more money than she did following her casting.
+The serial's medical advisor Wendy O'Donnell was always present on set in case the babies became distressed, but both Grieve and Wright commented that they had all been "so placid" and none of them had cried during the four weeks that they had worked with them.
 The Australian child employment laws state that young children are only available to work on set for certain number of hours, before they have to take a break.
+Each baby would appear on set for 20 minutes at a time.